jdittrich/vueReactiveDnD/README.md

    * provides isDragging boolean and the difference between mousedown (dragstart) and current mouse position (as long as the drag is ongoing)
    * calls the DragEnd event handler (if provided via prop in the app.js)

 The rest are functions imported in the components – makeDraggable and makeDroppable provide most of the non-template/event related setup for their respective components, collisionHelpers find the element the currently selected element was dropped on.
-It currently only uses the "whereIsRectContained" strategy.
+It currently only uses the "whereIsRectContained" strategy. dragUtils has compute functions to be used in dragContext.js’s setup to provide some helpful reactive data about the drag.